 Habit: Lactuca intybacea is an herbaceous annual growing to 1 meter in height.
 The leaves are arranged alternately, to 20 cm in length, irregularly lobed/incised, with an acute leaf apex and toothed leaf margin.
 The leaf base clasps the node.
 The vegetative portions of the plant produce milky latex when broken.

-The zygomorphic flowers are arranged in groups of heads.
+The complete, perfect, zygomorphic flowers are arranged in groups of heads.
 The heads contain numerous flowers and are subtended an involucre made of a multiple series of phyllaries.
 The outer series of phyllaries are shorter than the inner series.
 The calyx is modified as hairs forming a pappus.
 The corolla has 5, fused, yellow petals.
 There are 5 stamens fused to the base of the corolla.
 The ovary is inferior with a single locule.
 The fruit is an achene at maturity that retains the modified calyx (pappus).

 Medicinal/Cultural/Economic usage: Lactuca intybacea leaves are edible although bitter.
 The bitterness is reduced when the leaves are cooked.
 It is also eaten by farm animals.